Policy and Procedure #540.0, Health and Safety – Employees (Workers)

 1. Policy Statement

-The York Region District School Board endeavours to provide and maintain a safe and healthy working environment that supports the well-being of employees.
+The York Region District School Board (YRDSB) endeavours to provide and maintain a safe and healthy working environment that supports the well-being of workers.

 2. Application

-As workplace health and safety is a joint responsibility, the York Region District School Board and all of its employees are to act in compliance with the requirements of the Occupational Health and Safety Act.
-Therefore, this policy applies to employees of the York Region District School Board.
+As workplace health and safety is a joint responsibility, the YRDSB and all of its workers are to act in compliance with the requirements of the Occupational Health and Safety Act (OHSA).
+Therefore, this policy applies to workers of the YRDSB.

 3. Responsibilities